angelopozo/gestor-tienda-java/README.md

    - ShopView: A dashboard displaying options to manage products, inventory, and sales.
    - CashView: A window showing the total cash available in the store.
    - ProductView: An intuitive interface for adding, updating, and removing products.
+   - InvenrtoryView: A detailed view of the current inventory status.

 ### Data Management
 #### Database Integration